swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

 In this chapter, you have successfully:

-1. Removed custom rules from the gitignore file;
+1. Removed custom rules from the gitignore file
-2. Set up four DVC pipeline stages;
+2. Set up four DVC pipeline stages
-  - `prepare`,
+  - `prepare`
-  - `featurize`,
+  - `featurize`
-  - `train`,
+  - `train`
-  - `evaluate`;
+  - `evaluate`
-1. Visualized the pipeline;
+1. Visualized the pipeline
-2. Executed the pipeline;
+2. Executed the pipeline
-3. Pushed the changes to DVC and Git.
+3. Pushed the changes to DVC and Git

 You fixed some of the previous issues: